fjcalzado/Asynchronous-Javascript/readme.md

 ## Async / Await

 Promises were a turning point in Javascript as they introduced an overall improvement over callbacks and a better handling of asynchronous tasks.
-However, they can become messy as they require more and more `.then()`'s.
-Keywords `async` and `await` come into play to simplify promises handling.
+However, they can become messy as they require more and more `.then()`'s. **Keywords `async` and `await` come into play to simplify promises handling**.
 They add pure syntactic sugar to make promises even more friendly, write simpler code, reduce nesting and improve debugging traceability.
 But remember, `async \ await` and promises are the same under the hood.

 Label `async` declares a function as asynchronous and indicates that a promise will be automatically returned.
 We can declare as `async` either anonymous functions, named functions or arrow functions.
 On the other hand, `await` must be used within an `async` declaration and it automatically waits (asynchronously and non-blocking) for a promise to resolve.

 Let's illustrate it with an example:

 ```js
 const checkServerWithSugar = async (url) => {